awsdocs/aws-doc-sdk-examples/.tools/test/stacks/plugin/README.md

 Before you get started, update [config/resources.yaml](../config/resources.yaml) and [config/targets.yaml](../config/targets.yaml) to include logical names representing test targets and their corresponding AWS Account ID and enabled status.

-This PR disabled JS tests runs, as this language does not support test automation within our engineering constraints.

 If you need to disable a plugin stack, use this configuration file and perform an [admin stack deployment](../../DEPLOYMENT.md#usage).

 ---